 The Company will assess the Transmission Evaluation Application in accordance with the terms of Paragraph 6.5.5 (Transmission Evaluation Application) and (where applicable) Paragraph 6.9 (Modifications) and Paragraph 6.10 (Modifications and New Connection Sites) of the CUSC and the ESO Licence.

-The Company will assess the Transmission Evaluation Application as soon as is reasonably practicable and, in any event, (unless there are no works required on the National Electricity Transmission System) will respond to the User with a Modification Offer or Connection Offer in accordance with the Gated Application and Offer Process or such later period as the Authority agrees to.
+The Company will assess the Transmission Evaluation Application as soon as is reasonably practicable and, in any event, (unless there are no works required on the National Electricity Transmission System) will respond to the User with a Gated Modification Offer or Connection Offer in accordance with the Gated Application and Offer Process or such later period as the Authority agrees to.

 In the course of processing your Transmission Evaluation Application, it may be necessary for The Company to consult the appropriate Distribution System Operator(s) on matters of technical compatibility of the National Electricity Transmission System with their Distribution System(s) or to consult the Relevant Transmission Licensees to establish the works required on the National Electricity Transmission System.
 On grounds of commercial confidentiality The Company shall need your authorisation to the release to the Distribution System Operator(s) or the Relevant Transmission Licensees of certain information contained in your application.
 Any costs incurred by The Company in consulting the Distribution System Operator(s) or Relevant Transmission Licensees would be included in the The Company Charges for the application.
 If it is found by the Distribution System Operator(s) that any work is required on their Distribution System(s), then it will be for the Distribution System Operator(s) and the User submitting this Transmission Evaluation Application to reach agreement in accordance with Paragraph 6.10.3 of the CUSC.